Canonical reduction of stabilizers for Artin stacks with good moduli spaces: Introduction

-Since we work over an algebraically closed field, any closed point is geometric and is represented by a morphism $\Spec k \stackrel{x} \to \ix$.
+When we work over an algebraically closed field $k$, any closed point is geometric and is represented by a morphism $\Spec k \stackrel{x} \to \ix$.
 In this case the residual gerbe is $BG_x$ where $G_x$ is the stabilizer of $x$.